physrisk/website-source/articles/2022/productive-year.md

 public in the usual Physics of Risk style.
 And while there are interesting things I could still show you, most of them are not of the immediate interest to me, so it is hard to find strength and time to continue.
-I guess a new style will need to invented.
+I guess a new style will need to be invented.